oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6002_size/15_mm_id_32_mm_od_9_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6002 Size 15 mm Id 32 mm Od 9 mm Depth
+# Hardware Bearing 6000 Series 6002 Size 15 mm ID 32 mm OD 9 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base